phax/peppol-commons/README.md

 This project is licensed under the MPL 2.0 license.

 ### Configuration
 The SMP client (both PEPPOL and BDXR) uses the file `smp-client.properties` for configuration.
 The default file resides in the folder `src/main/resources` of this project.
-You can change the path of the properties file by setting the system property `smp.client.properties.path` (available as of version 4.2.0) to the absolute path of the configuration file (e.g. by specifying `-Dsmp.client.properties.path=/var/www/smpclient.properties` on Java startup).
-The name of the file does not matter, but if you specify a different properties file please make sure that you also specify an absolute path to the trust store!
+You can change the path of the properties file by setting the environment variable `SMP_CLIENT_CONFIG` (since v7.0.7), the system property `peppol.smp.client.properties.path` (since v4.3.5), the system property `smp.client.properties.path` (available as of version 4.2.0) to the absolute path of the configuration file (e.g. by specifying `-Dsmp.client.properties.path=/var/www/smpclient.properties` on Java startup).
+The name of the file does not matter, but if you specify a different properties file please make sure that you also specify an absolute path to e.g. the trust store!

 It supports the following properties:
   * **`truststore.type`** (since v6.0.0): the type of key store to be used.
 Possible values are `JKS` and `PKCS12`.
 Defaults to `JKS` (which was the implicit default prior to v6).